 "My D9 Site" as the site name and label.
 Make sure you replace each instance, as well as other variables, with your desired values.

 terminus site:create my-d9-site "My D9 Site" "drupal-composer-managed"

---orgoption to the command above and pass the Organization name, label, or ID.
-To associate an existing site with an Organization, use the
+--orgoption to the command above and pass the Organization name, label, or ID if you want to associate this site with an Organization.

 Open your new Site Dashboard in a browser: